Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization: Conclusion

 \section{Conclusion}

 In this paper, we reframe the prompt tuning framework by adopting a disentanglement perspective for domain generalization.
 Specifically, we first introduce the Cross-Modal Prompt Disentanglement module, which learns disentangled domain-invariant and domain-specific visual features guided by disentangled textual features.
 Subsequently, we propose the Worst Explicit Representation Alignment module to further mitigate the domain discrepancies between source and target domains.
 To fully leverage both the domain-invariant information and domain-specific information for the final inference, we propose a novel ensemble learning strategy: Domain-Specific Prototype Learning module.
 Extensive experiments on the DomainBed dataset have demonstrated the effectiveness of our proposed method and each component.

-In the future, we will investigate a more robust cross-modality prompt disentanglement method based on our proposed PDAG, which is the core issue of the domain generalization task. \begin{IEEEbiography}[{ }]{De Cheng} received the B.S. and Ph.D. degrees from Xi’an Jiaotong University, Xi’an, China, in 2011 and 2017, respectively.
-He is currently an Associate Professor with the School of Telecommunications Engineering, Xidian University, Xi’an.
-From 2015 to 2017, he was a Visiting Scholar with Carnegie Mellon University, Pittsburgh, PA, USA.
+Despite these promising results, our current WERA module perturbs features mainly at the statistical level (e.g., mean and variance), which may not fully capture complex or non-linear domain shifts.
+In future work, we plan to explore more fine-grained and semantically aware perturbation strategies that model higher-order feature dependencies.
+Moreover, we aim to extend our framework toward a more robust cross-modality prompt disentanglement paradigm, which remains a fundamental challenge for domain generalization. \begin{IEEEbiography}[{ }]{De Cheng} is an associate professor with School of Telecommunications Engineering, Xidian University, China.
+He received the B.S. and Ph.D. degrees from Xi'an Jiaotong University, Xi'an, China, in 2011 and 2017, respectively.
+From 2015 to 2017, he was a visiting scholar in Carnegie Mellon University, Pittsburgh, USA.
 His research interests include pattern recognition, machine learning, and multimedia analysis. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Zhipeng Xu} received the B.Sc. degree from Xidian University, Xi'an, China, in 2023.
 He is currently pursuing his M.S. degree in Information and Communication Engineering in Xidian University.
 His research interests in domain generalization, few-shot learning, and prompt tuning. \end{IEEEbiography}